dashingsoft/pyarmor/docs/project.rst

         - 1

-        Insert proection code with default template, refer to :ref:`Special Handling of Entry Script`
+        Insert protection code with default template, refer to :ref:`Special Handling of Entry Script`

         - Filename